nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ---
 ### Create a Workout: `workout /new`
-Creates a new workout.
-Newly created workout will be stored in the workout list.
-You can create a plan with the workouts you have created.
+Creates a new workout, which is an exercise with a specified number of repetitions.
+Newly created workouts are stored in the workouts list.
+You can create plans with the workouts you have created.

 Format: `workout /new <exercise name> /reps <number of repetitions>`